katholiek-onderwijs-vlaanderen/sri4node/README.md

 Do a query to retrieve all content, created by person X :

     GET /content?creator=/persons/{guid-X}

+The value being passed in as a URL parameter can be a single href, or a comma-separated list of hrefs.
+The filter will match on any of the given permalinks.

 #### filterILike(columnname)
 Can be used to filter an a case-insensitive substring of a certain column.